-Two recent Lilly Fellows National Network Conferences focused on the themes of service, faith and higher learning.
+The two most recent Lilly Fellows National Network Conferences both focused on the themes of service, faith and higher learning.
 Those conferences raised many questions regarding academic standards, theological perspectives and practical considerations, especially about how to make service learning more integral to the missions of LFP member institutions.

-This Exchange Program will share offer participants opportunities to visit volunteer field placement sites as well as classroom setting.
+This Exchange Program will offer participants opportunities to visit volunteer field placement sites as well as classroom settings.
 It will provide sessions for dialogue with faculty members, placement supervisors, students, and the staff of the program.
-Participants will also be encouraged to identify ideas from the PULSE Program that can enrich their home campus programs.
+Participants will also be encouraged to identify ideas and develop plans based upon their participation that can enrich their home campus programs.

 For more details about the PULSE Program, see the program's website.